SIGACCESS Release: Jonathan Lazar – Outstanding Contribution Recipient 2020

 Dr. Jonathan Lazar was named the winner of the 2020 ACM SIGACCESS Award (Special Interest Groups on Accessible Computing) for Outstanding Contributions to Computing and Accessibility.
 It is the highest award given by ACM SIGACCESS.

-Jonathan Lazar, PhD, LLM is a professor in the College of Information Studies (iSchool) at the University of Maryland, where he is Associate Director of the Trace Center, and core faculty in the Human-Computer Interaction Lab (HCIL).
+Jonathan Lazar, PhD, LLM is a professor in the College of Information Studies (iSchool) at the University of Maryland, and core faculty in the Human-Computer Interaction Lab (HCIL).
 From 1999 to 2018 he was a professor of computer and information sciences at Towson University, where he founded the Universal Usability Lab in 2003 and he also served as director of the information systems program for 14 years.
 Over more than two decades, Professor Lazar has been a tireless advocate for digital accessibility.
 His contributions span extensive research, practice, education, advocacy, policy and legal work.

 He has published extensive research involving interface accessibility, primarily about Blind users and users with Down Syndrome (over 170 peer-reviewed articles and chapters).
 He also introduced thousands of researchers to how to respectfully conduct research involving people with disabilities through his chapter on “Working with Research Participants with Disabilities” in his Research Methods in Human-Computer Interaction textbook (2nd edition, co-authored with Heidi Feng and Harry Hochheiser).
 He has not only published in HCI and accessibility outlets, but also in legal journals and has also published two books at the intersection of HCI and law: Ensuring Digital Accessibility Through Process and Policy (co-authored with Dan Goldstein and Anne Taylor), and Disability, Human Rights, and Information Technology (co-edited with Michael Stein).
 His research has been funded by the National Science Foundation (U.S.), the National Institute on Disability Independent Living and Rehabilitation Research (U.S.), Google, Adobe, and the American Library Association.
 He regularly gives presentations at a diverse set of venues, spanning not only HCI and accessibility conferences, but also including the White House, Harvard Law School, the Korean Disability Law Association, and the Jacobus TenBroek Disability Law Symposium.
 He always works towards an interdisciplinary view of accessibility.
 While serving as a Fellow at the Radcliffe Institute for Advanced Study at Harvard University in 2012-2013, he participated in law classes on special education and disability rights, and did clinical observations at the Down Syndrome Clinic at Massachusetts General Hospital.
 These led to his later decision to take a leave of absence from his professorship during 2017-2018 and go back to earn an LLM degree at the University of Pennsylvania with a focus on disability rights law, so that he could increase the impact of his work.